MirrorNetworking/Mirror/doc/Articles/Guides/Serialization.md

 ### Built-in Read Write Functions

-Mirror provides some built-in Read/Write Functions.
+MirrorNG provides some built-in Read/Write Functions.
 They can be found in `NetworkReaderExtensions` and `NetworkWriterExtensions`.

 This is a Non-compete list of types that have built-in functions, check the classes above to see the full list.